mrwhale/RuuviTag-Openhab-Bridge/README.md

 - `npm install`
 - Open index.js and make sure authentication details are correct if using any for mqtt
 - Run - `node index.js`
-  - Included is also a systemd file if you want to manage with systemctl

 ## Ruuvi
 - Install espruino on RuuviTag (ruu.vi/setup)